goarvic/filmsDB/README.md

 - Relational Database (Mysql and MariaDB tested)

 # Initial setup
 - By default, the application checks if the folders to load flags and save images exists and are accessible.
-The path of theese folder are configured by environment on the file Config.groovy with the following names:
+The path of these folders are configured by environment on the file Config.groovy with the following names:
   - film.defaultPostersFolder
   - film.defaultFlagsFolder